En route to destination: Mobility-as-a-Service (MaaS)

 - Europcar

-The trend in the next decade will also be about the integration of local, regional and national infrastructures.
-There will be the need to learn how to duplicate some of what an airport offers, from bag check to security, away from the airport and in the city as more people want to take an air taxi straight to the runway.
+The trend in the next decade will also be about the integration of local, regional, and national infrastructures.
+There will be the need to learn how to duplicate some of what an airport offers, from bag checks to security, away from the airport and in the city as more people want to take an air taxi straight to the runway.

-Another successful example of regional coverage and integration is Enterprise – who has been selected as the car rental partner for the GO-HI MaaS project in the Highlands and Islands region of Scotland.
+Another successful example of regional coverage and integration is Enterprise — which has been selected as the car rental partner for the GO-HI MaaS project in the Highlands and Islands region of Scotland.

 - Enterprise